 Workers come in all shapes and sizes, each with unique attributes that present certain ergonomic risk factors to a given job.
 The task(s) of the job itself can present risk factors that increase the likelihood of an injury.
 Finally, the workplace environment, within which the worker and job exist, may also contain exposures to risk factors.
 We will cover each of these risk factor categories in this course.

 That's a great question.
 Let's take a look at the factors that increase the risk of an injury.
-Risk for developing MSDs increases for workers who must:
+The risk for developing MSDs increases for workers who must:

 The level of risk depends on how long a worker is exposed to these conditions, how often they are exposed, and the level of exposure.

-MSDs include a group of conditions that involve the nerves, tendons, muscles, and supporting structures such as intervertebral discs.
-They represent a wide range of disorders, which can differ in severity from mild periodic symptoms to severe chronic and debilitating conditions.
+MSDs represent a wide range of disorders that can differ in severity from mild periodic symptoms to severe chronic and debilitating conditions.
 Below is a list of examples.

 Contributing factors are aspects of work tasks that can lead to fatigue, MSD symptoms and injuries, or other types of problems.
 These factors may be present in one or more of the tasks employees must perform to accomplish their jobs.
 The contributing factors you and your employees should be aware of include: